 Sleep disorders classification

-This article can help you to quickly identify the most common sleep related issues.
-This is not intended to diagnose yourself and is by no means exhaustive.
+This article can help you find out more about the most common sleep-related issues.
+However it is not intended to diagnose yourself for any kind of conditions and is by no means exhaustive.

-Basically, taking more than 30 minutes in average to fall asleep, or spending more than 30 minutes awake in the middle of the night, with a sleep duration of less than 6.5 hours per night represents a problem of insomnia.
-If you have difficulty staying asleep or falling asleep at least three times a week, you probably have insomnia.
+Basically, taking more than 30 minutes on average to fall asleep, or spending more than 30 minutes awake in the middle of the night, with a sleep duration of fewer than 6.5 hours per night, at least three times a week, represents a problem of insomnia.

 There are different possibilities of cause:

 - Temporary insomnia

 - Psychophysiological insomnia

 - Insomnia related to a mental disorder